affinda/affinda-python/docs/models.md

 :ivar manual_entry: If true, the model will not be used to predict this data point.
 Instead, the user will be able to manually enter the value in the validation tool.
 :vartype manual_entry: bool
+:ivar mapping_data_source: If populated, the model will learn to predict this field using the data source, rather than relying on fuzzy string matching.
+:vartype mapping_data_source: str

 <a id="models._models.DataFieldCreateDataPoint.__init__"></a>